Automated Speed Enforcement

 Answer

-Created by the Ontario Government, the Victims’ Justice Fund provides victims of crime with financial assistance for expenses in the case of an in-person hearing.
-Learn more on the Ministry of the Attorney General’s website
+Created by the Ontario Government, the Victims’ Justice Fund provides victims of crimes with financial assistance for expenses in the case of an in-person hearing.
+Based on the Province of Ontario, it regulates and sets the fine amounts for Automated Speed Enforcement (Regulation 355/22, section 6).
+The Victim's Justice Fund is determined by the set penalty amount/order (based on kilometres per hour over the identified speed limit).
+Learn more on the Ministry of the Attorney General’s website.

 Answer